UBC-DSCI/rudaux/jupyterbook/content/infrastructure/setup-ec2-grading-hub.md

     <br>

-1. Click the "Add New Volume" button to add an additional EBS volume for Docker.
-Edit the sizes to both be 30.
+1. Click the "Add New Volume" button twice to add two additional EBS volumes, one for users and one for Docker.
+Edit the sizes as you need them.
+We suggest to use at least 30gb.
 Click the "Next: Add Tags" button:

     <br>